At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 We are waiting for your feedback and comments, join our VKontakte group!

-Many of the diseases that a vaccine can protect against are fatal to a dog and dangerous to its owner.
+Many of the diseases that vaccination can protect against are fatal to the dog and dangerous to its owner.
 Among the most common infectious diseases are viral hepatitis, parainfluenza, and some others.
-You can get advice from your veterinarian about what vaccinations your dog needs.
+You can get a recommendation from your veterinarian about what vaccinations your dog needs.

-Vaccination should be carried out at the indicated time, the puppy has antibodies in the blood from mother's milk, which last up to 1.5 months.
+Vaccination should be carried out within the specified time frame; the puppy has antibodies in its blood from its mother’s milk, which last up to 1.5 months.
 Then the defense weakens.
 At this moment the first vaccination is needed.
-It is necessary to protect the pet from dangerous diseases as early as possible, but it is impossible to vaccinate too early, the immune response may not form.
+It is necessary to protect your pet from dangerous diseases as early as possible, but you cannot vaccinate too early, as an immune response may not be formed.

 Vaccines have a long-term effect they form active immunity.
-Be sure to check the expiration date before vaccinating, expired vaccines do not work.
+Be sure to check the expiration date before vaccination; expired vaccines do not work.
 Storage conditions must also comply with the instructions.

 1. Monovalent vaccines.
-They consist of antigens of one disease.
+Consist of antigens of one disease.

-2. polyvalent vaccines.
-Build immunity against several diseases.
+2. Polyvalent vaccines.
+They form immunity against several diseases.
 It is better to use them for adult dogs to support already developed immunity.
-They are more difficult for the dog to carry than monovalent ones.
+They are more difficult for dogs to tolerate than monovalent ones.

-Modern domestic vaccines receive quite high ratings, but most veterinarians give preference for high-quality foreign vaccines that have stood the test of time.
-Among them are the brands Nobivak and Eurican.
+Modern domestic vaccines receive quite high ratings, but most veterinarians give preference for high-quality foreign vaccines, which are time-tested.
+Among them are the Nobivak and Eurican brands.
 As a rule, veterinarians do not consult with the owner about which vaccine to use.
-There is only the question of price.
-The veterinarian does not explain the mechanism of action on the dog's body.
+The only question that arises is price.
+The veterinarian does not explain the mechanism of action on the dog’s body.

 What are vaccines for?

-• Against the plague it is better to be vaccinated with a domestic vaccine, there were cases of the disease after an imported one.
-Vakchum, 668-KF, EPM are Russian anti-plague drugs.
+• Against the plague It is better to vaccinate with a domestic vaccine; there have been cases of the disease after an imported one.
+“Vakchum”, 668-KF, EPM are Russian anti-plague drugs.

 • "Cultural rabies phenol vaccine" - vaccine against rabies for dogs.

-• "Parvovac" - a vaccine against parvovirus enteritis and viral hepatitis.
+• Parvovac is a vaccine against parvovirus enteritis and viral hepatitis.

 Foreign suppliers offer a large number of options to choose from multicomponent vaccines.

-For puppies vaccinations are made against rabies, adenovirus, parainfluenza and parvovirus enteritis, distemper.
-For young dogs, revaccination against the same diseases is carried out, they are also vaccinated against leptospirosis.
+For puppies Vaccinations are given against rabies, adenovirus, parainfluenza and parvovirus enteritis, distemper.
+For young dogs, they are revaccinated against the same diseases and also vaccinated against leptospirosis.
 For rabies adult dog vaccinated in accordance with the vaccination schedule.
-The need for vaccination against giardiasis, Lyme disease, coronavirus enteritis depends on the area where you live, the type of occupation of the dog.
+The need for vaccination against giardiasis, Lyme disease, and coronavirus enteritis depends on the area where you live and the type of employment of the dog.

 Serums